Happy Horse 1.0 is now on ModelsLab

 The reasoning advantage compounds: Gemini 3.1 Pro handles edge cases and ambiguous style requests that require inferring unstated context — exactly what ARC-AGI-2 measures, and exactly what separates good prompts from great ones.

-Getting Started: Complete Example in Under 5 Minutes
+How to get started: Complete Example in Under 5 Minutes

 Here's the minimal setup to run your first Gemini 3.1 Pro + ModelsLab image generation: